 Replace The Furnace After 10 – 20 Years

 Before buying a house, ask how long the owner has used its current furnace.
-Like all home appliances, furnaces wear and tear, becoming less efficient with time, leading to higher propane consumption.
+Like all home appliances, just like propane tanks furnaces wear and tear, becoming less efficient with time, leading to higher propane consumption.

 Sometimes, you can save more money by replacing your furnace than by constantly repairing it.
 For instance, as outlined above, a new furnace can be 90% to 98% efficient, while a 20+ years old one can barely operate at 70% of its capacity.